Mike Davenport: Legal problems

 Davenport was indicted in December 2017 on federal conspiracy to commit fraud charges while operating a nationwide telemarketing real estate company that was active between 2009 and 2016.

 More than $104,000 in cash was seized from Davenport when he was arrested in December 2017 at the Clinton National Airport in Little Rock, Arkansas.
 Another $850,000 in his personal bank accounts were also seized.

 Davenport pleaded guilty in September 2018 to a one-count federal indictment charging him with conspiracy to commit mail and wire fraud.
 He was sentenced on March 6, 2019 to serve 7 years in Federal Prison Camp.
 Davenport was released on home confinement on April 21, 2021.
 As part of his sentence, he was ordered to forfeit $853,210.11 that was recovered from his credit card processing accounts, as well as $79,000 in cash that was also seized.

+Personal life

+After being released from Federal Prison Camp, Michael received an Associate's Degree in Psychology from Allan Hancock College in 2022 and a Bachelor's Degree in Psychology from Cal State Northridge in 2024.